colts70/The-Sematic-Stack/README.md

 ---

 ## Root vs Pillars (Do Not Confuse These)

+HESS DFH is deterministic only when the 5 anchors are served from 5 pillar domains.
+If you don’t own/control the pillars, you don’t have deterministic first-hop.

 ⚠️ IMPORTANT — READ THIS ONCE:
 In HESS, pillar domains are NOT websites.